d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 such as kernel methods :cite:`Scholkopf.Smola.2002`, ensemble methods :cite:`Freund.Schapire.ea.1996`, and structured estimation :cite:`Taskar.Guestrin.Koller.2004`.

-For computer vision, this comparison is perhaps not fair.
+For computer vision, this comparison is perhaps not entirely accurate.
 That is, although the inputs to convolutional networks consist of raw or lightly-processed (e.g., by centering) pixel values, practitioners would never feed raw pixels into traditional models.
 Instead, typical computer vision pipelines